 - 1 teaspoon liquid detergent

 Mix the ingredients together in a large bowl and apply to any area where you think the skunk smell may be coming from.
-For example, wash your hands with the mixture, apply it to carpets, doorframes, and anywhere either a skunk sprayed or your dog touched after being sprayed.
+For example, wash your hands with the mixture, and apply it to carpets, doorframes, and anywhere either a skunk sprayed or your dog touched after being sprayed.

 You need to use this mixture immediately as it can not be covered or safely stored.
 When you’re done, dilute the mixture with hot water and pour it down the sink.